hawtio/hawtio/hawtio-web/src/main/webapp/app/forms/doc/developer.md

 In addition you can use regular expressions to bind properties to a particular tab (e.g. so we match foo.* nested properties to Tab Four above).

+## Hiding fields

+You can add a **hidden** flag on a property in a JSON schema to hide it from the auto-generated forms.
+Or you can set its type to be **hidden**.

+e.g.

+    properties: {
+      foo: {
+        type: "string",
+        label: "My Foo Thingy"
+     },
+     bar: {
+        type: "string",
+        hidden: true
+     }
+   }

+in the above, the _bar_ property will be hidden from the generated form

 ## Customizing the labels